StormyCloudInc/stormycloud.org/content/about-us/warrant-canary.md

 page_content:
   h1_Heading: "Warrant Canary"
   sections:
+    - title: "Our Philosophy"
+      text: |
+        **StormyCloud operates on a simple philosophy: we do not retain logs.**

+        - All servers automatically purge logs every 15 minutes
+        - We do not keep logs of any kind
+        - We do not provide information to any law enforcement agency
+        - All public inquiries from law enforcement will be published on this page

+        Because we don't retain data, we cannot provide what we don't have.

     - title: "Warrant Canary"
       text: |
         A signed warrant canary will be published quarterly (January, April, July, and October) to ensure that StormyCloud has not been compromised by any third-party using a subpoena.
 You can download the [warrant](/files/message.txt.asc) and the [PGP key](/files/public.asc).